-See Chapter 22 [Gnits], page 119, for more information on the precise implications of the strictness level.
+See Chapter 22 [Gnits], page 120, for more information on the precise implications of the strictness level.

-Automake also has a special "cygnus" mode that is similar to strictness but handled differently.
-This mode is useful for packages that are put into a "Cygnus" style tree (e.g., the GCC tree).
-See Chapter 23 [Cygnus], page 120, for more information on this mode.
+Automake also has a special (and today deprecated) "cygnus" mode that is similar to strictness but handled differently.
+This mode is useful for packages that are put into a "Cygnus" style tree (e.g., older versions of the GCC and gdb trees).
+See Chapter 23 [Cygnus], page 121, for more information on this mode.
+Please note that this mode is deprecated and will be removed in the future automake versions; you must avoid its use in new packages, and should stop using it in existing packages as well.